diana-hep/femtocode/README.md

 source = session.source("Test", x=real, y=real)
 source.type("x / y")
 ```

-because it sometimes leads to indeterminate forms.
-(Floating point infinities are allowed, but we have chosen to exclude `NaN` values because they propagate in non-intuitive ways.)

 ```
 FemtocodeError: Function "/" does not accept arguments with the given types: